By Prof. Anis H. Bajrektarević

-Still to be precise, the so-called virus pandemic brought nothing truly new to the already overheated Sino-American relations: It only amplified and accelerated what was present for quite some time – a rift between alienated power centers, each on its side of Pacific, and the rest.
-Is this time to return to a nation-state, a great moment for all dictators-in-waiting to finally built a cult of personality?
-Hence, will our democracy be electro-magnetised and vaccinated for a greater good (or greedier ‘god’)?
+Still to be precise, the C-19 calamity brought nothing truly new to the already overheated Sino-American relations and to the increasing binarization of world affairs: It only amplified and accelerated what was present for quite some time – a rift between alienated power centres, each on its side of Pacific, and the rest.

 * * * *